Battle of La Rochelle: Battle

 On 21 June the English fleet arrived at La Rochelle and the battle began as Pembroke's ships approached the harbour.
 This lay at the head of an inlet which was partially unnavigable at low water.
 The first Castilian attacks met strong resistance.
 The English, despite the inferiority of their numbers, defended themselves vigorously.
 At dusk, when the tide rose, the two fleets separated.
 Though they had lost two or four vessels, according to Froissart, the English were not yet defeated.
 Pembroke then withdrew some way from land, while Boccanegra anchored in front of La Rochelle.
 The Chronicle Quatre Premiers Valois, unlike López de Ayala and Froissart, implies that only some skirmishes took place on the first day, as Boccanegra would have ordered his galleys to withdraw, reserving them for the main action.
 According to this chronicle, the anchoring sites were reversed: the English off the town and the Castilians on the open sea.

 Froissart described a discussion between Pembroke and his men during the night of 21–22 June regarding how to escape the trap.
 An attempt to escape under the cover of the night was dismissed due to the fear of the Castilian galleys, as well as another to enter La Rochelle because of the low draft of the passage.
 In the end, the low tide left the English ships aground.
 Castilian galleys could maneuver freely in shallow water.
 That gave them a decisive tactical advantage.
-An additional handicap for the English was the taller air draught of the Castilian ships, which enabled their crews to built wooden breastworks and throw arrows and bolts from a higher position.
+An additional handicap for the English was the taller air draught of the Castilian ships, which enabled their crews to build wooden breastworks and throw arrows and bolts from a higher position.
 The Castilian vessels were equipped with arbalests that loosed quarrels on the wooden decks of the English ships.
 When the fight resumed on the morning of the 22nd, the Castilians managed to set fire to some of them by spraying oil on their decks and rigging and then igniting it with flaming arrows.
-Many of the English were killed or burned alive, while other surrendered, among them Pembroke.
+Many of the English were killed or burned alive, while others surrendered, among them Pembroke.
 The Spanish naval historian Cesáreo Fernández Duro claims that the English prisoners amounted to 400 knights and 8,000 soldiers, without counting the slain.
 Estimates in English chronicles speak of about 1,500 casualties, 800 deaths and between 160 and 400 prisoners.
 The whole fleet was destroyed or captured and £12,000 fell into Castilian hands.
 The English defeat appeared inevitable from the beginning because of the major inequality in strength.